BenjyWP/deep_meta-learning_guidance_law/README.md

 ### Dependencies

 This code has been tested on python and requires tensorflow-gpu & numpy installed.
-This demonstrative run is built on the pre-trained guidance neural network model, the code, system model and training dataset of which will be posted if anybody asks.
+This demonstrative run is built on the pre-trained guidance neural network model, the code, system model and training dataset of which will be posted afterwards if anybody asks.

 ### How to Run